LCTL 2022 Keynote Speaker

 Mark Lilleleht, Assistant Director for Awards, Institute for Regional and International Studies (IRIS) at UW-Madison

 Mark Lilleleht is the Assistant Director for Awards at the Institute for Regional and International Studies (IRIS) at UW-Madison.
-He coordinates a number of IRIS-based awards for student research & study as well as the campus-side process and support for a number of nationally and internationally-competitive awards, including: Boren Fellowship awards (for graduate students), Critical Language Scholarship, Fulbright-Hays Doctoral Dissertation Research Award, James C. Gaither Junior Fellows program, Luce Scholars Program, and Schwarzman Scholars.
+He coordinates a number of IRIS-based awards for student research & study as well as the campus-side process and support for a number of nationally and internationally-competitive awards, including: Boren Fellowship awards (for graduate students), Critical Language Scholarship, Fulbright-Hays Doctoral Dissertation Research Award, James C. Gaither Junior Fellows program, Luce Scholars Program, Schwarzman Scholars, and Zhejiang University China Studies Program.
 He also serves as the UW-Madison’s Fulbright Program Advisor & Scholar Liaison for those interested in opportunities available through the Fulbright US Student and Fulbright Scholar programs.

 Mariah Stewart, Program Officer at the National Security Education Program

 Mariah Stewart works for the National Security Education Program as a Program Officer, assisting returning Boren awardees with fulfilling their service.
 Mariah studied Russian and International Studies at the University of South Carolina and was a Boren Scholar in 2017-2018 studying Russian in Latvia.
 Before joining the NSEP team, she worked for 2 years in the nonprofit sector in Colorado Springs, CO.

 Michael Saffle, Boren Awards, Program Specialist, DoD, Institute of International Education